 - engaging in a race or speed trial on a public road or in a public space

 Vehicles that are being driven in a reckless or dangerous manner, such as doing burnouts or racing another vehicle, can be impounded under the Road Traffic Act 1974.
-WA Police also has the power to impound the vehicles of drivers who exceed the speed limit by 45 km/h or more.
+The WA Police Force also has the power to impound the vehicles of drivers who exceed the speed limit by 45 km/h or more.
 Those who have their vehicles impounded by police are responsible for all costs including towing and storage.

 There are also other driving offences where a vehicle can be impounded, for example: